sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

   - `ViewGroupMvpDelegate`: This delegate is used for `ViewGroup` like `FrameLayout` etc. to bring Mosby MVP support to your custom `ViewGroup`.
 The lifecycle methods are simpler compared to Fragments ones: `onAttachedToWindow()` and `onDetachedFromWindow()`.
 The default implementation is `ViewGroupMvpDelegateImpl`.

 Alright so far we have covered how to bring Mosby MVP support to your custom Activity, Fragment or ViewGroup.
-For supporting ViewState you have to use the following delegates instead of the delegates discussed above (ViewState delegate already includes functionality of MVP delegates):
+For supporting ViewState you have to use the following delegates instead of the delegates discussed above (ViewState delegates already include functionality of MVP delegates):

   - `MvpViewStateDelegateCallback`: This interface extends from `MvpDelegateCallback` and defines the method you have to implement like `createViewState()`.
   - `ActivityMvpViewStateDelegateImpl`: This delegate is an extension of `ActivityMvpDelegateImpl` and works exactly the same way as shown in the previous code snipped: you have to call the delegates method from the corresponding activity lifecycle method.
 Like shown above your custom activity has to implement `MvpViewStateDelegateCallback` and use a `ActivityMvpViewStateDelegateImpl` instead of the non ViewState related ones: